 4. Multi-Factor Authentication

 Enterprise-level businesses may use many different types of software.
-From email accounts to remote system tools, access to these accounts is essential.
+Access to these accounts is essential, from email accounts to remote system tools.
 Hackers can use various password attacks to access sensitive accounts, but multi-factor authentication thwarts these attempts.
-Multi-factor authentication requires a secure always-changing key, to be submitted along with the username and password.
+Multi-factor authentication requires a secure always-changing key, to be submitted and the username and password.
 Multi-factor authentication ensures that only approved users can access their accounts and deny access to others.